Maltby, South Yorkshire: Education

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Hits Radio South Yorkshire, Greatest Hits Radio Yorkshire, and Rotherham Radio, a community based station.

+The Rotherham Advertiser is the town's local newspaper.

 Sport

 The ancient game of "beck ball" was revived in the mid-1980s to some success; this is a sort of rugby game, where opposing teams generally fight a turf war in the local stream, Maltby Dike – or Beck as locally known.
 This stream runs through the valley past St Bartholomew's, thence past Maltby Crags, through the Norwoods, through the centre of Roche Abbey, emptying into the River Ryton at Blyth a few miles downstream.
 Below Maltby, the stream has also been referred to as the 'Comwell'.
 Near to Roche Abbey is Sandbeck Hall, the home of the Earl of Scarborough.

+Maltby's local football team is Maltby Main F.C., which was established in 1916 and plays at Muglet Lane.
+In 2024, the band Bring Me the Horizon, whose drummer Matt Nicholls is from Maltby, designed and sponsored a new kit for the team.

 Transport

-The town is served by high frequency (every 10 mins during the day) buses: the X1 SteelLink service to Sheffield runs via Rotherham town centre and the Meadowhall Shopping Centre.
-In addition, there is also service 10, which runs through Maltby every 30 mins in the daytime from Rotherham to Doncaster via Flanderwell, Sunnyside, Bramley and now Clifton; these are all run by First South Yorkshire.
+The town is served by high frequency (every 15 mins during the day) buses: the X1 SteelLink service to Sheffield runs via Rotherham town centre and the Meadowhall Shopping Centre.
+In addition, there is also service X2, which runs through Maltby every 30 minutes in the daytime from Sheffield to Maltby via Flanderwell, Sunnyside, Bramley and also to Doncaster via Braithwell and Balby every hour; these are all run by First South Yorkshire.
+There is also the X11 service which runs to Sheffield via the parkway and takes a diversion to Rotherham Hospital and AMRC in Waverley which runs every hour to Sheffield and every 2 hours towards Doncaster via Tickhill.
+Maltby is also served by the X5 service every hour that provides a link to the nearby fellow former mining towns and villages of Thurcroft, Dinnington and Kiveton Park.
+This service terminates at Sheffield Interchange.
+The X7 service also runs at peak times towards Sheffield via the parkway.

 Maltby is situated close to junction 1 of the M18 motorway, allowing quick access by car for commuters to Sheffield and Doncaster, and the A631 road runs through the town, linking it with the centre of Rotherham.